The Best Mice Books for Kids

 From the beloved Stuart Little, to Kevin Henkes’ unforgettable Lily, there has got to be a favorite mouse character for everyone.
 Mouse Paint is especially fun as the tiny mice teach young learners all about color theory.
 In addition to our free printable library checklist of mice books, be sure to scroll down for the fun color discovery activity and worksheet printables we have for you.

 Click here or on the image below to download our free printable library checklist and color discovery activity!
+This color discovery printable pack includes Mice Books for Kids Library Checklist and 2 Color Theory Activities to use as stand alone activities or to accompany the book Mouse Paint.
+(Early Learners, Primary, Elementary)

 Our favorite mice books for kids